NtonBala/uml-diagrams/Structural/Class/README.md

 Once the type of association relationship is established by connecting the classes, we can specify the _multiplicity_ - number of instances of one class that are linked with the instances of another class.

 _Multiplicity_ is often denoted as a range of values, such as `0..1`, `1..\*` or `2..4`, which denotes the **minimum** and **maximum** (`min…max`) number of instances of a class that can be linked with the instances of another class.

+There are next types of multiplicity that can be used in the association:

+- One to One
+- One to Many
+- Many to One
+- Many to Many